prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 ### Rule 9: Trade Off Other Values for Simplicity

 Simplicity sometimes conflicts with optimization, feature completeness, or backward compatibility.
-De Bono argues that simplicity must occasionally take precedenceâ€”even at the cost of other desirable attributes.
+De Bono argues that simplicity must occasionally take precedence even at the cost of other desirable attributes.

 **Software Application**: The CAP theorem formalizes this tradeoff in distributed systems: consistency, availability, and partition tolerance cannot all be maximized simultaneously.
 Choosing AP (availability and partition tolerance) over CP (consistency and partition tolerance) represents a deliberate tradeoff where simplicity of operation (always writable) is prioritized over strong consistency.